pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1353 Ingesting Data to Spark by Stream

+Today I practice how to ingest data to Spark using a stream the idea was use the previous built application that generates text files in some directory with fake data, next I need to create a Spark that application that reads these files continuously as a dataframe.

 #### Day 1352 Record Generator Application

 Today I start to do a record generator app the idea is creating an application that creates some fake data,